Welcome to Jump Rope for Heart!

-Need help registering online?
+Need help register online?
 Click here.

 2. Start a dialogue with your child about why they’re jumping

 - Speak to your child about why it’s important to give back and help others.
 You can use these touching stories of teachers and kids as a conversation starter.

 - Speak to your child about the experiences of family members, friends or coworkers with heart disease and stroke.